 The Port continues to engage in meaningful dialogue with its neighbors and the surrounding community, proposing improvements to address concerns and securing grant funding to support upgrades, and is working with Councilmember Fife and her fellow councilmembers to move the item forward.
 When the time comes, we will communicate with O-MAST members to indicate their support to Oakland City Council for maintaining the Frontage Road as a primary trucking route.

 While the Port has made significant progress in reducing carbon emissions and integrating green technology, there is still more to do.
-Luckily, Senator Alex Padilla and Representative Barbara Lee secured $1.2 billion for California ports to invest in cleaner technology.
-We are excited to collaborate with Port leadership and City of Oakland and State of California officials on how to reach our collective goal of creating a carbon-free Port of Oakland.
+The California State Transportation Agency issued $1.2 billion for California ports to invest in cleaner technology in 2023, which has provided extensive opportunity thus far, but federal funding for these types of initiatives is in peril.
+O-MAST looks forward to collaborating with Port leadership, City of Oakland, and State of California officials on how to reach our collective goal of creating a carbon-free Port of Oakland amidst the current political landscape.

 ©2024 Oakland Maritime Access, Sustainability, and Trade | Privacy Policy